williamouyang/okta.github.io/_source/docs/api/resources/oauth2.md

 The API takes an authorization code or a Refresh Token as the grant type and returns back an Access Token, ID Token and a Refresh Token.

-For web and native application types:

-1. Use the Okta Administration UI and check the <b>Allow Offline Access</b> checkbox on the client application page.
-2. Pass the <em>offline_access</em> scope to your authorize request.

 > Note:  No errors occur if you use this endpoint, but it isn’t useful until custom scopes or resource servers are available.
 We recommend you wait until custom scopes and resource servers are available.

 #### Request Parameters